xb-hcw/lockcheck-initial/README.md

 Planned improvements:

+- Admin can add/delete/update locker in some cases

 - User Login&Registration (Authentication)
+- Scan QR code to link the application
+- Map to locate the locker
+- payment system

 - Concurrency Control
 - Real-time updates (Sensor/SignalR)
 - Integration with real locker hardware (future)
 - Physical Access to the locker
-- Scan QR code to link the application
-- Map to locate the locker
-- payment system

 - phone application

 * This project focuses on logic and system design, UI might be considered in the future